- OUR UNIVERSITY

 Information about the university's governing bodies and structure

-Our university is an independent, charitable organisation that is governed by two key boards, the Board of Governors and the Academic Board, along with our executive teams.
+Our university is governed by the Board of Governors and the Academic Board, along with our executive groups to support the Vice Chancellor’s leadership and management of the university.

 Sir Bob MurrayChancellor